nandorrefi/spring-6-webapp/README.md

 * has starter dependencies
 * auto-configs for classes found on classpath (ex.: autoconfigs in memory database if H2 is on class path)

-By default Spring Boot:
+Spring Boot can autoconfig many features that you might need:
-* has integrated tomcat server
+* integrated tomcat server
 * responds with HTML via HTTP to requests made to tomcat server
+* authentication, authorization
+* etc.

 There are multiple Spring projects:
 * Spring Data	- Collection of projects for persisting data to SQL and noSQL DBs